Automation used to be a wondrous thing. Not anymore.

 Marketing is now as much about puppies and horses being best ‘bud’-dies as it is about dunking Oreos in the dark.
 Just as we see a rebirth of storytelling that endears a brand to its target audience, we also see uncanny ads that follow us around all over the web as if by magic.
 Marketing automation, meet the world.

-Clearly the benefits from marketing automation are enormous.
+Clearly the benefits from marketing automation are enormous, increased sales being one of the most significant.
 So why waste time devising reasons you don’t want to implement it?
 If your company stands to be more profitable with marketing automation, why say no to a gift horse?
 Let’s instead look at some interesting ways you can automate your marketing without sacrificing your cost efficiencies.

 Set Up Email Auto Responders

 If you own a website, then you’re probably familiar with the frustration of the nearly-there conversion.
 Visitors who almost bought your product/service but suddenly changed their minds can be reached via email autoresponders.